Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 ## Wrapping up

 That's four scenes from the music video, most of the other scenes you can make out the lighting from just looking at the video, the lights are after all in the shots!

+Thank you Najka, the band and all the rest for a fun shoot.

+{{< figure src="/img/vos/BTS_4.jpg" title="Incidentally you can see how we lit the band-scene in this shot">}}

 If you have any questions or anything, leave a comment and I'll answer as soon as I can!
 <br>